R2Northstar/ModdingDocs/docs/source/guides/soundmodding.rst

 that, export your track as ``wav`` and make sure you don't add any metadata.

+- White noise after the sound ends.

+This is usually because there's some metadata left in the audio.

+On Windows you can (bulk) delete it with `Mp3tag <https://www.mp3tag.de/en/download.html>`_.

+On Linux with `Metadata Cleaner <https://metadatacleaner.romainvigier.fr>`_.

 Installation
 -------------
 -  As with any mod, the folder which contains your ``mod.json`` needs to be inside ``Titanfall 2/r2Northstar/Mods/``.